bbauska/JS-jQuery-JSON/README.md

 <h1>Syllabus</h1>

 <h2>Week 1 - Introduction to JavaScript</h2>

 We take a quick look at the JavaScript language.
 We assume that you already know PHP - so it is a pretty quick introduction focusing on what is different about JavaScript.

 <h3>17 videos, 10 readings</h3>

   - Reading: Textbook & Course Resources
-  - Reading: Help Us Learn More About You!
   - Reading: Syllabus
 1. Video: Welcome to the Course
 2. Video: JavaScript Overview